Judge upholds Ontario rules limiting third-party election ad spending

 Morgan found, however, that the rules meet the legal requirement to allow for broad and egalitarian participation in the campaign.

-He noted such restrictions are only required to leave room for third parties to lead informational campaigns -- not to ensure that they can put on an expensive, effective one.
+He notes such restrictions are only required to leave room for third parties to lead informational campaigns -- not to ensure that they can put on an expensive, effective one.

-"The object of the exercise is to ensure that the tailoring of the legislation is carefully calibrated with the need for broad and egalitarian participation; it is not to ensure that the political advertisements can pack a strong punch," the judge wrote.

-He added there is nothing within the legislation itself that is "politically slanted," as the restrictions apply to all third parties equally.

 In an earlier court challenge, Morgan struck down the spending limits portion of the Election Finances Act on grounds that they infringed on the right to free speech.